 Speak To Their Needs

-In order to be selected for an interview young candidates have to offer some relevant skills and speak the employer’s language like all other candidates.
-In order to do that you have to read carefully the job ad, the employer’s website and understand fully the requirements.
-If you know what kind of career you want to pursue it will be beneficial if you could attend some seminars or undergo a training – these things would help you speak the employer’s language better.
+In order to be selected for an interview young candidates have to offer some relevant skills and speak the employer's language like all other candidates (like we showed in this college student resume).
+In order to do that you have to read carefully the job ad, the employer's website and understand fully the requirements.
+If you know what kind of career you want to pursue it will be beneficial if you could attend some seminars or undergo training - these things would help you speak the employer's language better.
 Besides, it is always good to develop and grow professionally when attending this kind of educational events.